-The world spends about \$600 million USD annually on new and replacement belt conveyors for bulk material handling.
+The world spends about \$2 billion USD annually on new and replacement belt conveyors for bulk material handling.
 When factored for total belts in use, this represents 30-40 billion kW-hrs per year.

-Prudent design can reduce Total Life Cycle Cost (TLCC), equipment and operating cost, by 30-40%, depending on the installation configuration.
+Prudent design can reduce Total Life Cycle Cost (TLCC), equipment and operating cost, by 30-40%, depending on the installation configuration calculated at Net Present Value (NPV).